 Claiming workers compensation can be stressful and worrying for some people.
 Not only do you have to cope with the physical pain from your injuries but people are usually placed under severe financial hardship by the inaction of insurers who do not pay compensation promptly or reliably.

-As a specialist compensation lawyers, we protect your interests and prevent insurance companies from failing in their obligations to you.
+As specialist workers compensation lawyers, we protect your interests and prevent insurance companies from failing in their obligations to you.
 If you fail to obtain good legal advice from a specialist and WIRO approved workers compensation lawyer you could put yourself at a significant disadvantage.
-After all the insurance company always use specialist compensation lawyers, so why shouldn’t you.
+After all the insurance company always use specialist compensation lawyers, why shouldn’t you.

 These days, common law claims against employers in negligence are very limited.
 That is because the Government has passed laws which say that no matter how guilty your employer was, you are only entitled to bring a negligence (Work Injury Damages) claim if you are assessed as having 15% or greater Whole Person Impairment (WPI)

-Even if you qualify your damages are restricted to past and future wage loss.
+Even if you qualify your work injury damages are restricted to past and future wage loss.
 But at least this gives you some means of recovering the difference between what you are receiving on workers compensation and what you would be earning if still working.